caradryanl/CopyMark/README.md

 CopyMark
 ===================
-PyTorch implementation of ``Standardized benchmark for Copyright Detection of Diffusion Models based on diffusers and ComfyUI``.
+PyTorch implementation of **CopyMark: A Standardized Benchmark for Copyright Detection of Diffusion Models** based on diffusers and ComfyUI.

 CopyMark provides: